- Make Contact Before Day One

 New hires need realistic and defined expectations.
 What's more, they need these expectations communicated to them clearly.

 With a thorough understanding of their roles, new hires can effectively evaluate their own progress.
 More importantly, they can prepare for a future with your company.
-The right onboarding software can help your new hires keep their careers on track.
+The right onboarding software can help your new hires keep their careers on track and improve their time to productivity.

 8. Maintain an Open Dialogue